willredsteel/win11bot/README.md

   }
 ```

-add your game/app in the file (don't beautify the code, just add your game/app object) and make a pull request to get accepted
+add your game/app in the file (don't beautify the code, just add your game/app object) and make a pull request to get accepted.

+# STOP SUGGESTING ANDROID GAMES